cessda/cessda.guidelines.public/platform/TechnicalInfrastructureOverview.md

 Developers are responsible for delivering code that complies with the prevailing CESSDA Technical standards.
 Source code must comply with the [relevant guidelines]({% link software/index.md %}).
-The CESSDA Platform team work with Developers to devise and put in place some or all of the tests used to ensure compliance to the guidelines.
+The CESSDA Platform team work with Developers to devise and put in place some or all of the tests used to ensure compliance with the guidelines.
 Developers are expected to fix any defects revealed by the tests.

 Developers should provide [Unit tests](https://en.wikipedia.org/wiki/Unit_testing) for their products, and the CESSDA Platform team will work with the developers and/or relevant user groups